Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it deletes one stored entry by id, and distinguishes from siblings like 'store' (storage) and 'recall' (retrieval).
+The description clearly states 'Delete one stored entry by id,' providing a specific verb and resource.
+It distinguishes from siblings like 'store' and 'recall' by focusing exclusively on deletion.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.